signet-framework/case-study/pages/case-study/design_decisions/central_document_repository.md

 ## Single Source of Truth

 A crucial characteristic of Deploy Guard is its **global consistency**, ensuring that running Deploy Guard for the consumer team yields the same results as if the provider team were running it.
+**[NTD: This reads as running deploy guard for either participant of an integration should yield the same result.
+But I don't think that is right because then the provider would never be able to deploy.
+Chicken and egg kinda thing.]**
 Without global consistency, teams must face the challenge of resolving conflicts in Deploy Guard results.

 Deploy Guard's results depend on the definitions of both the consumer contract and the provider specification.
 Consequently, global consistency can only be achieved if Deploy Guard reads the documents from a **central repository**.
 Reading documents from individual repositories of the consumer and provider teams introduces the risk of unsynchronized documents, leading to conflicting results in Deploy Guard.